 The Foundation's long-term investment portfolio is comprised of investments in multiple asset classes that are spread among numerous strategies, all designed to diversify the portfolio with the intent of limiting exposure to risk of loss.
-The portfolio includes investments in approximately 52 different funds with over 40 unique managers.
-Only one investment exceeded 10% of the total portfolio as of June 30, 2014.
-This investment was in the Public Equity asset class - actively-managed fund (10.8%).
+The portfolio includes investments in approximately 53 different funds with over 40 unique managers.
+Only one investment exceeded 10% of the total portfolio as of June 30, 2015.
+This investment was in the Public Equity asset class - actively-managed fund (12.5%).
 Management believes the exposure of the long-term portfolio is not significant and is in accordance with the guidelines established by the Foundation's Investment Committee.

-Inexhaustible Collections - The Foundation has elected to exercise the option of not capitalizing items that meet the definition of "collections" as prescribed by accounting principles generally accepted in the United States.
+Inexhaustible Collections - The Foundation has elected to exercise the option of not capitalizing items that meet the definition of "collections" as prescribed by accounting principles generally accepted in the United States of America.
 All donations of collections are transferred to the University at the time of the gift.
 Therefore, the fair value of donated collections of art, historical treasures and similar items are not reflected in the accompanying financial statements.

-The Foundation received donations of paintings, sculptures, photographs, memorabilia and similar items with a value of approximately \$2.04 million and \$1.08 million for the years ended June 30, 2014 and 2013, respectively.
+The Foundation received donations of paintings, sculptures, photographs, memorabilia and similar items with a value of approximately \$496,225 and \$2.04 million for the years ended June 30, 2015 and 2014, respectively.

-Agency Transactions - The Foundation serves in an agency capacity for The Florida State University Alumni Association.
+Agency Transactions - The Foundation serves in an agency capacity for The Florida State University Alumni Association and the Florida Medical Practice Plan.
 The related assets held by the Foundation and the offsetting agency liabilities are included in the accompanying statement of financial position.
 Agency activities are not reflected on the accompanying statement of activities.